1.0 The definitions used in Mathematics have no rigor

 have not communicated with the audience.

-2.0 A mathematician says that he is intelligent, but that he doesn't know what a line is
+2.0 A mathematician boasts that he is intelligent, yet he doesn't know what a line is

 A line is one of the simplest geometric figures known to Man.
 Why would a mathematician have so much